uzairayed/snow-on-tabs/README.md

 	- Select the folder containing this project (the folder with `manifest.json`).

 4. **Verify Installation**
-	- The extension should appear in your list, with the rain icon.
+	- The extension should appear in your list, with the snowflake icon.
 	- Open any webpage or new tab to test.

 ## Usage

 1. **Wait for Inactivity**
-	- After 5 seconds of no mouse, keyboard, scroll, or touch activity, a rain animation will fade in over the page.
+	- After 5 seconds of no mouse, keyboard, scroll, or touch activity, a snowflake animation will fade in over the page.

 2. **Interact to Dismiss**
-	- Move your mouse, press any key, scroll, click, or touch the page to instantly fade out the rain overlay.
+	- Move your mouse, press any key, scroll, click, or touch the page to instantly fade out the snowflake overlay.

 3. **Repeat**
-	- The rain will reappear after another idle period.
+	- The snowflakes will reappear after another idle period, and accumulation will gradually build up.

 ## Customization

-You can change the idle delay or rain intensity by editing `content.js`:
+You can change the idle delay or snowflake intensity by editing `content.js`:

 - **Idle Delay**: At the top of `content.js`, change the value of `IDLE_DELAY` (milliseconds).
   ```js
   const IDLE_DELAY = 5000; // ms
   ```
-- **Rain Intensity**: Change `maxDrops` or `spawnRate` in `content.js` for more or fewer raindrops.
+- **Snowflake Intensity**: Change `maxSnowflakes` or spawn rate in `content.js` for more or fewer snowflakes.
+- **Movement Mix**: Adjust the ratio of gentle vs dramatic snowflakes (currently 70% gentle, 30% dramatic).
+- **Accumulation**: Modify `maxAccumulation` to control how much snow builds up at the bottom.

 ## Troubleshooting

-- **Rain doesn't appear?**
+- **Snowflakes don't appear?**
   - Make sure the extension is enabled and loaded in Developer mode.
   - Reload the extension after making code changes.
   - Try on a regular webpage (some Chrome pages block content scripts).
-- **Artifacts or flicker?**
-  - Ensure you have the latest code.
-The animation is designed to be smooth and streak-like, not a single square.
+- **Performance issues?**
+  - The animation is optimized for smooth performance.
+If you experience lag, try reducing `maxSnowflakes` in `content.js`.
   - If you use display scaling (e.g., 125%, 150%), the animation should still look correct.
 If not, report the issue.

 ## Uninstalling

 1. Go to `chrome://extensions`.
-2. Find "Rain on Tabs" and click **Remove**.
+2. Find "Snow on Tabs" and click **Remove**.

 ## License